From Waikiki to Ocean Adventures: Sea Life Park Made Easy

 Rideshare or Taxi

 Uber, Lyft, and taxis are an easy door-to-door option.
 Prices change with demand, so check the app before you go.
-This is a good choice if you are traveling with a small group and can split the cost.
-Ask to be dropped near the main entrance.
+Good choice if you are traveling with a small group and can split the cost.

 Public Transportation

 You can reach Sea Life Park by bus, but expect a longer ride and possible transfers.
-This works best if you start early and do not mind a slower pace.
-If you use TheBus, follow current schedules and plan extra time so you do not miss shows.
+Works best if you start early and don’t mind a slower pace.
+Follow current TheBus schedules and plan extra time so you don’t miss shows.

 Waikiki Trolley Option